-In 2012-13 there was unregulated flow to South Australia throughout the winter, reaching ~50,000 ML day-1 in late September.
-This was followed by a steep drop in October to ~20,000 ML day-1 (Figure 1).
-Following the drop of unregulated flow there were a series of environmental water deliveries that maintained river flow at ~15,000 ML day-1 during November and created a flow pulse of ~19,000 ML day-1 in December (Figure 2).
-From January onwards flows remained around or below 10,000 ML day-1 even with continued environmental water delivery to the Lower Murray River.
+In 2012-13, there was unregulated flow to South Australia throughout winter, reaching ~50,000 ML day-1 in late September 2012.
+This was followed by a drop in October 2012 to ~20,000 ML day-1 (Figure 1).
+Following the drop of unregulated flow there were a series of environmental water deliveries that maintained river flow at ~15,000 ML day-1 during November and created a flow pulse of ~19,000 ML day-1 in December (Figure 2) (i.e. 298 GL of environmental water).
+From January 2013 onwards, flows remained around or below 10,000 ML day-1 even with continued environmental water delivery to the Lower Murray River (i.e. 150 GL of environmental water during January and February).

 Through the use of the Murray River Floodplain Inundation Model (RiM-FIM III), areas of inundation and backwater curves were estimated.
-The environmental watering during December, allowed for the inundation area to remain ~600 hectares larger in the Lower Murray River (the South Australian border to Wellington) than it would have been if no environmental water was allocated and the flow had receded to <10,000 ML day-1.
-The backwater curves showed that water levels would have been
+The environmental watering during December, allowed for the inundation area to remain ~600 hectares larger in the Lower Murray River (the South Australian border to Wellington) than it would have been if no environmental water was allocated and the flow had receded to

-0.05-0.80 m lower, depending on distance from the lock/weir and the section of the river analysed, without the delivery of environmental water.
+<10,000 ML day-1.
+The backwater curves showed that water levels would have been 0.05-0.80 m lower, depending on distance from the lock/weir and the section of the river analysed, without the delivery of environmental water.
 The higher water levels potentially increased the inundation area of riparian vegetation in the main channel (for details refer to Ye et al. 2013b).